The Importance Of Great Imagery

 Carefully chosen pictures and visual images really do have the capability to communicate a message, grab a reader’s attention, tell a story, and even compel the reader to respond.
 If a website is to be successful then it’s essential that it’s populated with unique, relevant and quality content.

 If you’re serious about the potential of your website then avoid low-resolution images entirely.
 Invest in a professional photographer, and you’ll benefit from the talents of someone who can make authentic and artistically edited photos, which are then used only on your website.
 It’s both unique and personal.

 In an age when every smartphone has a camera, it’s simple for anyone to download image editing applications, and then instantly share them on a number of social media platforms — the humble photo has become quite derivative and an almost throwaway commodity.

-Images make us feel a certain way, if you’re looking at a website which makes excellent use of imagery and colours then it’s more likely that you’ll spend money.
+Images make us feel a certain way, if you’re looking at a website that makes excellent use of imagery and colours then it’s more likely that you’ll spend money.
 The same as if you were in a shop which had been carefully merchandised.
-It’s appealing to the end user, and they’re more likely to be engaged by the products on show.
+It’s appealing to the end-user, and they’re more likely to be engaged by the products on show.
 There’s also the likelihood that the information will be easily absorbed by the user.

 At Verse we don’t just build websites, we craft meaningful and catchy experiences.
 People don’t want to browse a website — they initially only want the information they’re looking for.
 Often, they’ll go to a website, scan the page until they come across the information they want, and log off.
-Verse makes websites which are focused on engaging with users, and retaining their attention from the moment they go to a website.
+At Verse, we make websites that are focused on engaging with users and retaining their attention from the moment they go to a website.